Healthcare professionals, neonatal units, hospitals, follow-up teams, health services and early childhood educators

 For parents and family

-• Parents are informed by healthcare professionals about the importance of follow-up including mental health screening and of well-child visits for health screening that are available.
+Parents are informed by healthcare professionals about the importance of follow-up including screening for mental health problems, ADHD and ASD and of well-child visits for health screening that are available.

 For healthcare professionals

-• Identify an appropriate parent-completed behavioural screening questionnaire that has nationally established norms for use.
+Identify appropriate parent-completed screening questionnaires that have nationally established norms for use.

 For neonatal unit and follow-up team

-• Develop and implement a unit guideline on follow-up programme including mental health.
+Develop and implement a unit guideline on follow-up programme including screening for mental health problems, ADHD and ASD.

-• Develop information material about importance of follow-up including mental health screening for parents.
+Develop information material about importance of follow-up including screening for mental health problems, ADHD and ASD for parents.

 For hospital and follow-up team